balena-io/services-masterclass/README.md

 sort of diff mechanism (that is, any file hierarchy data written to the volume is always available in that hierarchy).

-For single service applications (ie. non-multicontainer applications without a `docker-compose` manifest), there is a default persistent volume bound to the `/data` directory in the service.
+For single service applications (e.g. non-multicontainer applications without a `docker-compose` manifest), there is a default persistent volume bound to the `/data` directory in the service.
 This path can always be considered persistent.